byterubpay/byterub-site/_posts/2017-11-11-logs-for-the-Community-meeting-held-on-2017-11-11.md

 **\<sgp>** Sure, go ahead
 **\<sgp>** cryptochangement
 **\<cryptochangement>** ok give me a sec to type it all out :p
-**\<cryptochangement>** okay, so first of all, if you had seen my last update my big complaint (about my own work) was that the paymentbox for the magento2 plugin that is in the works was not at all visually appealing, but thanks to TheMonera we have a much nicer looking design that has been implemented on several of the Monero-Integrations plugins
+**\<cryptochangement>** okay, so first of all, if you had seen my last update my big complaint (about my own work) was that the paymentbox for the magento2 plugin that is in the works was not at all visually appealing, but thanks to TheMonera we have a much nicer looking design that has been implemented on several of the ByteRub-Integrations plugins
 **\<cryptochangement>** you can see it here https://imgur.com/a/0buLW
 **\<cryptochangement>** also
 **\<serhack>** Hey
 **\<serhack>** Hello everyone
-**\<cryptochangement>** the magento2 plugin is currently functional and you can check it out here: https://github.com/monero-project/monero ill have install instructions on the README later today but it is pretty straight forward if you already user composer with magento
+**\<cryptochangement>** the magento2 plugin is currently functional and you can check it out here: https://github.com/byterubpay/monero ill have install instructions on the README later today but it is pretty straight forward if you already user composer with magento
-**\<serhack>** Monero Integrations are going well
+**\<serhack>** ByteRub Integrations are going well
 **\<serhack>** I would make an announcement
 **\<serhack>** I have contacted OpenBazaar Team
-**\<serhack>** And I am trying to implement Monero for Openbazaar
+**\<serhack>** And I am trying to implement ByteRub for Openbazaar
 **\<serhack>** It will be a difficult task
 **\<serhack>** But there is no mission impossible for serhack
 **\<sgp>** cryptochangement is that the correct GitHub direcotry?
-That's for the Monero project itself
+That's for the ByteRub project itself
 **\<cryptochangement>** crap wrong link sgp
 **\<cryptochangement>** https://github.com/monero-integrations/moneromagento
 **\<cryptochangement>** \^ thats bette